-The purpose of the City's EOP is to define the actions required of the City before, during, and after an emergency to guide the City's response to major emergencies and disasters pursuant to state and federal requirements.
+The purpose of the City's Emergency Operations Plan (EOP) is to define the actions required of the City before, during, and after an emergency and to guide the City's response to major emergencies and disasters pursuant to state and federal requirements.

-Because fire and law enforcement functions are contracted by the City, aspects of this plan may be in conjunction with the plans of the Santa Barbara County Fire Department and/or the Santa Barbara County Sheriff's Department.
-When emergency incidents occur in or near Goleta, City staff will ensure interagency coordination with the Santa Barbara County Fire Department, the Santa Barbara County Sheriff's Department, the Santa Barbara County Office of Emergency Services, the City of Santa Barbara Police, Fire, Airport and Emergency Services departments, and other applicable agencies as needed.
+Because law enforcement and fire functions are contracted by the City or provided though a special district, aspects of this plan may be in conjunction with the plans of the Santa Barbara County Fire Department and/or the Santa Barbara County Sheriff's Department. emergency incidents occur in or near Goleta, City staff will ensure interagency coordination with the Santa Barbara County Fire Department, the Santa Barbara County Sheriff's Department, the Santa Barbara County Office of Emergency Management, the City of Santa Barbara Police, Fire, Airport and Emergency Services departments, and other applicable agencies as needed.